IgniteUI/indigo-design-docfx/en/components/grid-paging.md

 ---
 title: Grid Paging - Grid Feature
-_description: The Grid Paging Component Symbol provides a footer that provides information about the Grid page where the user is currently on and allows navigation between pages of content for the Grid.
+_description: The Grid Paging Component provides a footer that gives information about the Grid page where the user is currently on and allows navigation between pages of content for the Grid.
 _keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits, Paging
 ---